-This bill amends the existing law regarding professional limited liability companies (PLLCs) to allow a single-member PLLC to designate an assistant manager who is not a qualified person.
+This bill amends the existing law regarding professional limited liability companies (PLLCs) to allow a single-member PLLC to appoint an assistant manager who does not need to be a qualified person.
 This provision is specifically applicable in situations where the manager of the PLLC has died, become incapacitated, or is disqualified.
-The new legal language inserted into RSA 304-D:12 clarifies that while all managers and officers of a PLLC must generally be qualified persons, exceptions are made for the assistant manager in single-member PLLCs.
-The assistant manager is granted the authority to exercise the manager's rights for up to one year following the manager's death, incapacity, or disqualification, provided that the operating agreement does not state otherwise.
+The new legal language clarifies that while all managers and officers of a PLLC are generally required to be qualified persons, exceptions are made for the secretary, assistant secretary, treasurer, assistant treasurer, and the assistant manager in the case of a single-member PLLC.

 Statutes affected: Introduced: 304-D:12